dploeger/icarus/README.md

 by mapping the CSV header to an iCal field. iCal date fields are convertered to timestamps using the configured timestamp format.

+If you don't have a timezone information in the CSV file, which is quite common, you can set the expected timezone location with the `--location` parameter.

 To create a working calendar, you at least need to define columns with the start timestamp, end timestamp and a summary.